Peer Mentors are vital to us here at Concrete they use their personal experience of homelessness to help our customers to build concrete futures.

 As a Peer Mentor John now visits customers in similar situations and provides emotional and practical support.
 “When I tell customers that I was homeless before too, they’re shocked.
 I’m proof that people can come through to the other side.
 Having the lived experience allows customers to trust me and open up and have that mutual respect, because I have an understanding.”

 “I’m there for customers when they need someone to talk to or they need help with a situation.
 If I can help, I will and if I can’t I’ll find someone who can.
 I’m always on the other end of the phone.”

-“I love being a Peer Mentor, it gives me great comfort knowing I’m making a difference.
-One of the customers I’m currently supporting took me to one side recently and thanked me for all the help I’d given them this year.
-He was just really grateful that someone understood him and was there for him.
-At that moment, I was so proud of myself, thinking about what I’ve been through and how I’m now using it to help others.”
+“I really love being a Peer Mentor, it gives me great comfort knowing that I’m making a difference to people’s lives.
+One of my customers just before Christmas took me to one side and thanked me for all the help I’d given him that year.
+It was emotional for us both and I was really proud in that moment.
+Proud of everything I’d overcome and now everything I’m doing to help others.”

 After being a Peer Mentor for over three years John is working towards achieving his qualifications with the plan of joining the Concrete army as a Support Worker.